kilroy396/kilroy396-vagrant-boxes/README.md

 2. Verify the correct local repo settings.

-3. Ensure that you have installed the vagrant-reload plugin installed.
-Otherwise: `vagrant plugin install vagrant-reload`.
-This is used incase we have a mismatch between the active kernel and the kernel headers.
-It just depends on where we are at with the initial box images and the state of play for updates.
+3. If you are using the virtualbox provier, ensure that you have installed the vagrant-reload plugin installed.
+If you are building for vmware then you can ignore this step.
+If you need the plug in; `vagrant plugin install vagrant-reload`.

+This is used to avoid the situation where we install Virtualbox Guest Additon and we have a mismatch between the active kernel and the kernel headers.
+It just depends on the initial box images and the state of play for updates.

 4. Use the Vagrant file to start either a Centos or Fedora virtualbox machine, with an appropriate provier e.g. `vagrant up vmware-centos --provider vmware_fusion` to create the target box.

-6. Run the appropriate vagrant packaging to command for your operating system and provier e.g. `vagrant package virtualbox-centos --output someones-centos7.box`
+6. After the box is running, without errors in the `vagrant up`, use the appropriate vagrant packaging command for your operating system and provier e.g. `vagrant package virtualbox-centos --output someones-centos7.box`

-7. upload the image to Vagrant Cloud, or use it locally via `vagrant box add someones-centos7 someones-centos7.box`
+7. Upload the image to Vagrant Cloud, or use it locally via `vagrant box add someones-centos7 someones-centos7.box`